-Public Infrastructure needs were determined by obtaining a combination of input from Village leadership, sub-recipient agencies (CDBG or ESG-funded non-profits) and other non-profit service providers, community stakeholders and Village residents.
+Public Infrastructure needs were determined by obtaining a combination of input from Village leadership, subrecipient agencies (CDBG or ESG-funded non-profits) and other non-profit service providers, community stakeholders and Village residents.
 The consultation and citizen participation process, in conjunction with feedback from Village of Oak Park leadership and analysis of the data, determined that Public Infrastructure is a high priority.

-Public Services: There is a wide range of need for Public Services in Oak Park and many of the eligible services received a high priority rating from the public and the stakeholders.
-The top four Public Services priorities that emerged, during the planning process, include the following: 1.)
+Public Services: There is a wide range of need for Public Services in Oak Park and many of the eligible services received a high priority rating during the Consolidated Plan process.
+The top four Public Services priorities that emerged during the planning process include the following: 1.)
 Domestic violence programs; 2.)
 Mental health programs: 3.)
 Programs for persons with disabilities; and 4.)
 Programs for youth/children.
 While these were rated as the top priorities, it was noted that having a wide range of public services is also a high priority and not narrowing the range of funded activities is important to the community.
 Each program year, the Village strives to improve services provided to LMI residents through the Public Services component of CDBG.
-It should be noted that this category is capped at 15% of the Village's annual entitlement allocation, thereby limiting the amount of funds available to each sub-recipient.
+It should be noted that this category is capped at 15% of the Village's annual entitlement allocation, thereby limiting the amount of funds available to subrecipients.